-- 663 online survey participants providing more than 500 comments - 40 letters sent in by local jurisdictions, communitybased organizations, business and community members - More than 50 emails - 20 community members provide inperson or written testimony at the public hearing on July 27, 2023. - 306 comments submitted through the online comment form provided opportunities for open-ended feedback.
-Nearly 700 people responded to the online survey.
+- 663 online survey participants providing more than 500 comments

+- 40 letters sent in by local jurisdictions, communitybased organizations, business and community members

+- More than 50 emails

+- 20 community

+members provide inperson or written

+testimony at the public

+hearing on July 27,

+2023.

+- 306 comments submitted through the online comment form

 - Comment platforms: There were several ways for people to provide specific comments and suggested changes to the plan, including an online comment form, email, letter and voicemail.
-More than 50 emails and 20 letters were received proposing specific changes to the draft RTP and strategies.
-The final public comment report documents all comments received. - Public hearing: The Metro Council held a public hearing on July 27, 2023 and received testimony from 13 people on a range of topics.
-The closed caption transcript of hearing testimony is provided in Appendix E. - Consultation meetings: Metro staff invited federal, state and local resource, land management and regulatory agencies to consult on the public review draft 2023 RTP and High Capacity Transit Strategy in accordance with 23 CFR 450.316.
+More than 50 emails and 20 letters were received proposing specific changes to the draft RTP and strategies. - Public hearing: The Metro Council held a public hearing on July 27, 2023 and received inperson and written testimony from 20 people on a range of topics.
+The closed caption transcript of hearing testimony is provided in Appendix E of the Public Comment Report. - Consultation meetings: Metro staff invited federal, state and local resource, land management and regulatory agencies to consult on the public review draft 2023 RTP and High Capacity Transit Strategy in accordance with 23 CFR 450.316.
 Metro convened two separate consultation meetings on Aug.
 17 (resource agencies) and Aug.
 22 (federal and state agencies).
 These consultation activities built on consultations with agencies earlier in the 2023 RTP process.
-Summaries of consultation meetings held during public comment are included in Appendix F.
+Summaries of consultation meetings held during public comment are included in Appendix F. Throughout the 2023 RTP update, Metro invited consultation with the seven Tribes to inform

-Throughout the 2023 RTP update, Metro invited consultation with the seven Tribes to inform Metro's 2023 update to the Regional Transportation Plan and staff and representatives from multiple Tribes engaged formally and informally.
+Metro's 2023 update to the Regional Transportation Plan.
+Staff and representatives from multiple Tribes engaged formally and informally.
 No formal consultation meetings were held with Tribes during the public comment period.
 Metro's Tribal Liaison engaged with Tribes informally during this time.

 • Notifications and notices: Public notices of the comment period were provided to local neighborhood involvement and community outreach offices at jurisdictions across the region.
 Notices were published in newspapers across the region and on the Metro website.
 Metro also posted to social media throughout the public comment period.
 Notifications were sent to the RTP interested persons list (2,772 people) in addition to Metro's four regional advisory committees and their respective interested parties.
-Partner agencies and organizations engaged throughout the RTP update also posted the public comment opportunity.
+Partner agencies and organizations that participated throughout the RTP update process also posted the public comment opportunity.